IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 manage the interplay among different mechanisms.
 Care must be taken to avoid situations where a mitigation is rendered fruitless because of mechanisms which working at a different time scale or with a different aim.

+The tools that we currently have have not generally been designed with all of these mitigations in mind, so they may need elaboration or adjustment to be completely suitable.
+Thus, managing the integration of one mitigation with the environment in which it is deployed is critical.

 As an example, there is work in progress in IEEE 802 to standardize a method for the randomization of MAC Addresses.
 This work aims